wrecks-code/SimpleMonitorControlTray/README.md

 ## Usage

-1. Double-click `SimpleMonitorControlTray.exe` to start the program.
+1. Double-click `SimpleMonitorControlTray.exe` to start.
 2. The program will run in the system tray.
 3. Left-click to switch on/off your selected monitor (icon turns blue/red).
 4. More options can be found by right clicking.